check-spelling-sandbox/Azure-Sentinel/DataConnectors/JumpCloud Single Sign On/Readme.md

 This Azure Function App will connect to the JumpCloud Rest-API using your JumpCloud api Token and retrieve the event logs and ingest them into a custom table called "JumpCloud" in your Log Analytics Workspace used by Azure Sentinel.

-The Azure Function has bee setup to trigger once every 5 minutes and trigger a seperate execution for each log type listed in the configuration you setup.
+The Azure Function has bee setup to trigger once every 5 minutes and trigger a separate execution for each log type listed in the configuration you setup.

 ### Prerequisites
 Before deploying this Arm Template